ViniciusHack/ViniciusHack/README.md

 *Always giving all of me and aceppting new challenges.*

 ## 📑 I’m currently learning:
-- NodeJS
-- Express
-- ORM (Prisma, TypeORM)
-- Next.js
 - Testing (Jest, Testing Library)
+- Nest.js
+- React Native

 ## ✔️ I have knowledge in:
 - HTML